johan-st/portfolio/src/md/docker.md

 This project is easily distrubuted as single container built from a simple _Dockerfile_ in the git repository.
 This helps ensure consistent behaviour regardless of where it is deployed.

-I no small part because of the plethora of service providers and other deployment options I find that containers significantly simplifies operations and helps prevent _"lock-in"_.
+In no small part because of the plethora of service providers and other deployment options I find that containers significantly simplifies operations and helps prevent _"lock-in"_.

 ```docker
 FROM node:15.7.0-alpine3.10